 1. Blue Cash Preferred Card from American Express

 This card offers a strong sign-up bonus plus additional cash back at select U.S. department stores (more on that in a minute).
-A special offer currently allows you to earn up to $350 on eligible purchases, which can help you get money back on your holiday shopping.
-Here’s how it works: Spend $1,000 in purchases during your first three months as an accountholder and get $150, and earn 5% back on $4,000 in eligible travel purchases, up to $200, during the first six months of having an account.
+A special offer currently allows you to spend $1,000 in purchases during your first three months as an accountholder and get $150 statement credit.

 In addition, you can earn 6% cash back on up to $6,000 per year spent at U.S. supermarkets (then 1%), 3% cash back at select U.S. department stores and gas stations, and 1% cash back on other purchases.
 Cash back is earned in the form of reward dollars that cardholders can redeem for statement credit.
-This card offers a 0.0% introductory annual percentage rate (APR) on purchases and balance transfers for the first 12 months, then a 13.24% to 23.24% APR, depending on your creditworthiness.
+This card offers a variable13.99%-24.99% APR, depending on your creditworthiness.
 There is a $0 intro annual fee for the first year of Card Membership, and then a $95 annual fee.

 2. Chase Freedom